sf-wdi-22-23/modules-22/w07-rails/d3-dusk-library-app-lab/README.md

   ...
 end
 ```
-And We do something similar for a Library.
+And we do something similar for a Library.

 ```ruby
 class Library < ActiveRecord::Base